Colony of Santiago: English conquest

-In late 1654, English leader Oliver Cromwell launched the Western Design armada against Spain's colonies in the Caribbean.
+In 1643, pirate William Jackson landed at Caguaya, marched on St Jago de la Vega, and plundered it.
+Oliver Cromwell launched the Western Design armada against Spain's colonies in the Caribbean.
 In April 1655, General Robert Venables led the armada in an attack on Spain's fort at Santo Domingo, Hispaniola.
-However, the Spanish repulsed this poorly-executed attack, known as the Siege of Santo Domingo, and the English troops were soon decimated by disease.
+The Spanish repulsed this poorly-executed attack known as the Siege of Santo Domingo, however, and the English troops were soon decimated by disease.

 Weakened by fever and looking for an easy victory following their defeat at Santo Domingo, the English force then sailed for Jamaica, the only Spanish West Indies island that did not have new defensive works.
 In May 1655, around 7,000 English soldiers landed near Jamaica's Spanish Town capital.
-The English invasion force soon overwhelmed the small number of Spanish troops (at the time, Jamaica's entire population only numbered around 2,500).
+The English army, led by the English Admiral Sir William Penn and General Robert Venables, soon overwhelmed the small number of Spanish troops.
+Most of the Spanish colonists fled after freeing their slaves, who scattered throughout the mountain regions and joined the growing refugee community of Maroons.

-In the following years, Spain repeatedly attempted to recapture Jamaica, and in response in 1657 the English Governor of Jamaica invited buccaneers to base themselves at Port Royal, to help defend against Spanish attacks.
+In the following years, Spain made repeated attempts to recapture Jamaica.
+The Jewish community of the colony, in an effort to help prevent any future recovery of the island by Spain (and a renewal of the persecution they had suffered under the previous Spanish rule), encouraged the English governor to make the colony a base for pirates and privateers.
+They reasoned that with pirates installed on the island, the Spanish would be deterred from further attacks.
+English officials agreed with this strategy.
+In response, the English governor of Jamaica, Edward D'Oyley, invited buccaneers to base themselves at Port Royal, starting in 1657.
+They helped to defend the region against Spanish attacks.
 Spain never recaptured Jamaica, losing the Battle of Ocho Rios in 1657 and the Battle of Rio Nuevo in 1658.
-When the Spanish Maroon leader, Juan de Bolas, switched sides and joined the English, the Spanish acting governor Ysasi conceded defeat in his attempts to reconquer the island.
-For England, the Colony of Jamaica was to be the "dagger pointed at the heart of the Spanish Empire", although in fact it was a possession of little economic value then.
+When the Spanish Maroon leader, Juan de Bolas, switched sides and joined the English, the Spanish acting governor Ysasi finally conceded defeat in his attempts to reconquer the island.
+In 1660 Jamaica became a refuge for Jews, and attracted those who had been expelled from Spain, Portugal, and other Spanish colonies.

+For England, the Colony of Jamaica was to be the "...dagger pointed at the heart of the Spanish Empire..." although in fact it was a possession of little economic value then.
+Spain did not recognize Jamaica as an English colony until 1670 with the signing of that year's Treaty of Madrid when Spain finally gave Jamaica and the Cayman Islands to England.